terrylimxc/BrainHack-SeeTrue-Hackathon-2021/README.md

 ## Getting started

-Information on this repository was taken from the [official code repository](https://github.com/brainhack-seetrue-2021/Hackathon) of DSTA Brainhack SeeTrue 2021 Hackathon.
+Information on this repository was taken from the [official code repository](https://github.com/brainhack-seetrue-2021/Hackathon) of DSTA Brainhack SeeTrue 2021 Hackathon with an addition of my own experience in this competition.

-I have added my own experience in this competition.
 My model had clinched the 2nd place in the *University Category*, achieving a log loss score of 0.310793888.

 Google Colaboratory was used as the main platform for developing the model, utilising the free GPU provided.